 IIS runs across multiple parts of your Windows system, from worker processes to HTTP.sys and the WWW Service, so it’s important to keep an eye on metrics at the level of sites, processes, and system-level resource use.
 Datadog dashboards make it possible to visualize, compare, and correlate metrics from all of these components in one place.
 And because log management is built into the same platform, you can quickly get more context around potential issues by navigating from any timeseries graph to view logs from the same point in time.

 With the WMI integration, you can monitor your IIS worker processes individually.
-This is helpful when you want to compare certain metrics across each of your worker process, as shown below with each of three custom metrics.
+This is helpful when you want to compare certain metrics across each of your worker process, as shown below with each of the three custom metrics we defined earler.
 You can see whether any one worker is using an unusual percentage of CPU or memory, and whether any worker process has been killed or spawned recently.
 And with outlier detection, Datadog can alert you automatically when a single worker process starts to behave differently from the others, for instance if it hangs, crashes, or starts to leak memory.

 The custom dashboard below displays metrics from three different sources, all of which sit at the foundation of an IIS environment.
 Two of these sources, the HTTP.sys request queue and a set of Windows processes, report metrics through the WMI integration.
 The third source is the Web Service performance counter, which provides metrics for the IIS integration.
 This dashboard makes it easy to see how incoming request traffic correlates with queue volume and the health of IIS workers, and helps you identify bottlenecks.